-Due to new Health and Safety Guidelines issued by the City of Philadelphia on Monday, November 16th all Campus Recreation facilities will close at the end of business on Thursday, November 19th.
-Facilities will remain closed until further notice.
+On Tuesday, January 19th, barring changes in the guidelines from Temple University or Government Officials, Campus Recreation facilities will reopen.
+Please check the Hours of Operation page for the facilities that are open.
 Campus Recreation programs will continue to operate virtually, for more information please visit our Virtual Recreation page.
 For the most current information regarding Campus Recreation check back to the Campus Rec COVID-19 Updates page or our social media platforms.

 Questions or concerns please contact, firstname.lastname@example.org

 Learn more about common climbing terms, recommendations for training and gear, transitioning to the outdoors, and local climbing gyms

 Common Climbing Terms (https://rockandice.com/how-to-climb/climbing-terminology/)

 - Top-roping: climbing in a setting where the rope runs from a climber, up through a fixed overhead anchor, and back down to a belayer on the ground